Information About Gallbladder And Gall Stone Pain

 It is believed that the Gallbladder stores higher concentrations of bile when a person has a high fat diet.
 If that is true, it is easy to see why calcifications, or Gall Stones, form more often in those who eat fatty foods more often.
 It is also understandable that many people who experience Gallbladder stone pain feel it worse after a fatty or greasy meal, since that is when the Gallbladder is called on to release bile.
-It is also, then, makes sense that when a person has their Gallbladder removed, they, initially at least, have trouble digesting some fats for some time after their surgery.
+It also, then, makes sense that when a person has their Gallbladder removed, they may have trouble digesting some fats for some time after their surgery.

 Signs And Symptoms Of Gallbladder Stones

-Gallbladder symptoms in women, in particular, can be masked or different from the presentation in men, similar to symptoms from other serious medical issues.
+As discussed above, Gallbladder symptoms in women in particular can be masked or different from the presentation in men, similar to symptoms from other serious medical issues.
 Signs for all patients generally include severe upper abdominal pain, more specifically abdominal pain just below the rib cage, below the right breast.
 This pain is generally constant and in many cases can occur after eating a greasy meal or after eating in general.